omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 When creating an analysis, the user first selects the input of the analysis by specifying file names or file name patterns (e.g.
 ``adhoc-*.vec``).
-Data in result files are tagged with meta information.
+Data in result files are tagged with meta-information.
-Experiment, measurement and replication labels are added to the result files to make the filtering process easy.
+Experiment, measurement, and replication labels are added to the result files to make the filtering process easy.
 It is possible to create very sophisticated filtering rules (e.g. all 802.11 retry counts of host[5..10] in experiment X, where the iteration variable numHost had a value of 7).

 You can open charts from the selected data with one click.
-The Analysis Editor supports bar charts, line charts, histogram charts and scatter charts.
+The Analysis Editor supports bar charts, line charts, histogram charts, and scatter charts.
 Charts are interactive; users can zoom, scroll, and access tooltips that give information about the data items.